-In recent years many courts throughout Minnesota have encouraged parties to use various forms of Alternative Dispute Resolution (ADR) to resolve their family law disputes.
-The Rule 114 Qualified Neutrals at Tuft, Lach, Jerabek & O’Connell, PLLC provide a variety of ADR options, which are complimentary to those of the Courts in Ramsey County, Hennepin County, Washington County, Anoka County, and Dakota County, in order to encourage settlement, minimize expense, and prevent cases from going to trial.
-Staying out of court and away from the litigation process often reduces the financial and emotional cost of a divorce and can set a more positive tone for how the parties interact going forward.
-Some of the ADR services provided by Tuft, Lach, Jerabek & O’Connell, PLLC are:
+Courts throughout Minnesota encourage (in and many circumstances require) parties to use various forms of Alternative Dispute Resolution (ADR) to resolve their family law disputes.
+The Rule 114 Qualified Neutrals at Tuft, Lach, Jerabek & O’Connell, PLLC provide a variety of ADR options in cases in courts in Ramsey County, Hennepin County, Washington County, Anoka County, Dakota County and beyond, in order to encourage settlement, minimize expense, and prevent cases from going to trial.
+Staying out of court and away from the litigation process often reduces the financial and emotional cost of a divorce and can set a more positive tone for how the parties’ future interactions.
+Some of the ADR services provided by Tuft, Lach, Jerabek & O’Connell, PLLC are as follows:

-This method is much like early neutral evaluation.
-However, it is often used in the late stages of a case just before trial.
-The neutral’s job is to settle the case.
-The neutral may hear from the parties and their attorneys, may review proposed exhibits, and will likely give very direct feedback in an effort to get the case settled.
+In a MSC, the Moderator’s job is to settle the case.
+The Moderator may hear from the parties and their attorneys, may review proposed exhibits, and will likely give very direct feedback in an effort to get the case settled.

 Confidentiality.
 One thing that is important to understand is that the above processes are confidential in the sense that any the thoughts, suggestions and settlement offers cannot be made shared with the court whether they ideas come from the neutrals, the parties, or the attorneys.
 Information that would otherwise be discoverable, like many documents, are not confidential.
 The only thing the neutral can report to the Judge is that the parties participated.

 In contrast the processes below are not confidential.
 In most cases, the neutral is making legally binding and enforceable decisions that may be filed with the court.